d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 ## Summary and Discussion

-You may notice that for small datasets like Fashion-MNIST, our implemented vision transformer does not outperform the ResNet in :numref:`sec_resnet`.
+You may notice that for small datasets like Fashion-MNIST, our implemented vision Transformer does not outperform the ResNet in :numref:`sec_resnet`.
 Similar observations can be made even on the ImageNet dataset (1.2 million images).
-This is because transformers *lack* those useful principles in convolution, such as translation invariance and locality (:numref:`sec_why-conv`).
+This is because Transformers *lack* those useful principles in convolution, such as translation invariance and locality (:numref:`sec_why-conv`).
-However, the picture changes when training larger models on larger datasets (e.g., 300 million images), where vision transformers outperform ResNets by a large margin in image classification, demonstrating intrinsic superiority of transformers in scalability :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+However, the picture changes when training larger models on larger datasets (e.g., 300 million images), where vision Transformers outperform ResNets by a large margin in image classification, demonstrating intrinsic superiority of Transformers in scalability :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
-The introduction of vision transformers has changed the landscape of network design for modeling image data.
+The introduction of vision Transformers has changed the landscape of network design for modeling image data.
 They were soon shown effective on the ImageNet dataset with data-efficient training strategies of DeiT :cite:`touvron2021training`.
-However, quadratic complexity of self-attention (:numref:`sec_self-attention-and-positional-encoding`) makes the transformer architecture less suitable for higher-resolution images.
+However, quadratic complexity of self-attention (:numref:`sec_self-attention-and-positional-encoding`) makes the Transformer architecture less suitable for higher-resolution images.
-Towards a general-purpose backbone network in computer vision, Swin transformers addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and added back convolution-like priors, extending the applicability of transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.
+Towards a general-purpose backbone network in computer vision, Swin Transformers addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and added back convolution-like priors, extending the applicability of Transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.